Day 1 Massa LubrenseMake your own way to the hotel where your Tour Manager will meet you for your welcome meeting that evening. Meals included: D

 Our walk continues to the delightful fishing village of Marina Grande.
 Here, we board a private boat for a cruise along the coast.
 Sit back, relax and soak up the sun as we sail past the Roman ruins of Villa Giovanna, unspoilt bays and a pretty fishing village.Meals included: B,L,D

 Walk 8 km/5 mi - 3hrs

 Today we are going to discover the wonders of the Amalfi Coast on a walk beginning in Amalfi town.
-We’ll follow the old Valle delle Ferriere through beautiful woodland, stopping at a mill to see how paper was made in the days of the Maritime Republic.
-Then we’ll continue through the national park, admiring beautiful waterfalls and gigantic ferns which date to prehistoric times.
-We then travel back to the hotel by motorcoach, stopping at Ravello and walking a short distance to admire the spectacular scenery.Meals included: B,D
+From here we follow the old Valle delle Ferriere through beautiful woodland, stopping at a mill to see how paper was made in the days of the Maritime Republic.
+Then we'll continue through the national park, admiring beautiful waterfalls and gigantic ferns which date back to prehistoric times.
+We then travel back to the hotel by coach, stopping at Ravello and walking a short distance to admire the spectacular scenery.Meals included: B,D

 Day 4 Massa Lubrense - at Leisure

 How you spend today is completely up to you.
 You could choose to relax at the hotel, or join us on an optional trip to Pompeii and Mount Vesuvius.